FlorinAndrei/TensorAim/README.md

 Testing synthetic data models agains live camera video.

 TensorFlow on Raspberry Pi is broken.
 Not going to fly a drone for now - let's run it on a laptop.
 Waiting for TF 2.0, hopefully it gets better.

+TensorAim can now detect humans in a live video stream.